Birthday: Hinduism

-Hindus celebrate the birth anniversary day every year when the day that corresponds to lunar month or solar month (Sun Signs Nirayana System – Sourava Mana Masa) of birth and has the same asterism (Star/Nakshatra) as that of the date of birth.
+Hindus celebrate the birth anniversary day every year when the day that corresponds to the lunar month or solar month (Sun Signs Nirayana System – Sourava Mana Masa) of birth and has the same asterism (Star/Nakshatra) as that of the date of birth.
 That age is reckoned whenever Janma Nakshatra of the same month passes.

-Hindus regard death to be more auspicious than birth since the person is liberated from the bondages of material society.
-Also, traditionally, rituals & prayers for the departed are observed on 5th and 11th day with many relatives gathering.
+Hindus regard death to be more auspicious than birth, since the person is liberated from the bondages of material society.
+Also, traditionally, rituals and prayers for the departed are observed on the 5th and 11th days, with many relatives gathering.

-Sikhism

-Sikhs celebrate the anniversary of the birth of Guru Nanak.

-By region

-Ancient Persia
+Historical and cultural perspectives

+Classical antiquity

 According to Herodotus (5th century BC), of all the days in the year, the one which the Persians celebrate most is their birthday.
 It was customary to have the board furnished on that day with an ampler supply than common: the richer people eat wholly baked cow, horse, camel, or donkey (ὄνον), while the poorer classes use instead the smaller kinds of cattle.